Rolv-Apneseth/ps-typer/README.md

 Your typing speed is measured by your average wpm.
 Wpm is calculated as words per minute (w.p.m) using `(characters typed/5)/minutes` This gives a more fair w.p.m calculation since longer words would be worth more than short words.

+## Statistics

 Highscores can be set both daily or as an all-time highscore.
 Both values are displayed in the main menu and saved for future sessions.

+The program will save all of the users daily highscores.
+This data is then visualised in the statistics window using a graph of wpm over time so the user can get a sense of how they're progressing.